cvxpy/cvxpy/README.md

 Expressions must follow the rules of Disciplined Convex Programming (DCP).
 Following the rules of DCP ensures that any problem you construct is convex.
 An interactive tutorial on DCP is available at <http://dcp.stanford.edu/>.

 DCP assigns a curvature and sign to every scalar expression and every element of a matrix expression.
 The possible curvatures are constant, affine, convex, concave, and unknown.
 These curvatures have a natural heirarchy.
 Constant expressions are a kind of affine expression, and affine expressions are both convex and concave.
 The possible signs are positive (i.e. non-negative), negative (i.e. non-positive), and unknown.
-For brevity cvxpy uses "positive" and "negative" to mean "non-negative" and "non-positive", respectively.
-We will follow that convention in the following discussion.

 The curvature and sign of Variables, constants, and Parameters are easy to determine.
 Variables are always affine with unknown sign.
 Constants and Parameters have constant curvature.
 The sign of a scalar constant is simply the sign of the constant's numeric value.
 For matrix constants, a sign is determined for each entry.
 The sign of a Parameter is specified when the Parameter is created (see [Parameters](#parameters)).